-Waiver Service Unit Rate Staffing Provider Type Provider Specialty Procedure Code Career Planning: Vocational 53 530 W7071 Assessment 15 min \$18.64 1:1 Employment - Job Finding Career Planning: Job Finding Competitive W7077
+Waiver Service Unit Rate Staffing Provider Type Provider Specialty Procedure Code Career Planning: Vocational Assessment 15 min \$20.13 1:1 53 Employment - 530 Job Finding W7071 Career Planning: Job Finding Competitive W7077

-Place of Service Codes: 02 (Telehealth Provided Other than in Patient's Home), 11 (Office), 12 (Home), 99 (Other Place of Service).
+Place of Service Codes: 02 (Telehealth Provided Other than in Patient's Home), 10 (Telehealth Provided in the Home) , 11 (Office), 12 (Home), 99 (Other Place of Service).
 Electronic Visit Verification?
-No
+No Effective begin date for POS code 10 is 01/01/2024

-Limitations: Vocational Assessment is a time-limited service requiring re-authorization every 90 days.
+Vocational Assessment is a time-limited service requiring re-authorization every 90 days.
 Prior to the request for reauthorization, the ISP team will meet to clarify goals and expectations and review progress.
 ODP will review the reauthorization request and make a determination based on ODP policy.
 ODP may also recommend technical assistance to the provider or suggest the ISP team consider a change of provider.